-The function of the Reserves Committee is to recommend the engagement of a reserves evaluator, ensure the reserves evaluator's independence, review the procedures for disclosure of reserves evaluation, meet independently with the reserves evaluator to review the scope of the annual review of reserves, discuss findings and disagreements with management, annually assess the work of the reserves evaluator and approve the Company's annual reserve report and consent forms of management and the reserves evaluator thereto.
+The primary function of the Reserves Committee is to recommend the engagement of a reserves evaluator, ensure the reserves evaluator's independence, review the procedures for disclosure of reserves evaluation, meet independently with the reserves evaluator to review the scope of the annual review of reserves, discuss findings and disagreements with management, annually assess the work of the reserves evaluator and approve the Company's annual reserve report and consent forms of management and the reserves evaluator thereto.
+The Reserves Committee performs and equivalent role as that described above should additional independent reserves, resources or economic valuation reports be commissioned, outside of the annual review of reserves.